-Saffron threads are used in all manner dishes, particularly those that include seafood and shellfish, as well as a variety of rices, sauces and soups.
-Prepare by placing whole threads into a small amount of hot liquid – either milk, stock or water – to allow the flavour and colour to release before adding to the dish.
+Saffron threads are used in all manner dishes, particularly those that include seafood and shellfish, as well as a variety of rice, sauces, and soups.

-- Used to colour and flavour dishes such as paella and biryani, breads, cakes, fish, risotto, and bouillabaisse.
+- Used to colour and flavour dishes such as paella and biryani, bread, cakes, fish, risotto, and bouillabaisse

 - For best infusion of colour and flavour, warm a small amount of water, milk or stock, add a pinch of saffron and allow to steep for a couple of minutes before adding to your dish